Who we are

 , part of which was formerly the Bar Convent Grammar School., and one of the Sisters serves as a Governor.

-In April 2014 the Daughters of Charity (founded by St Vincent de Paul) are taking the work of St Stephen's
+In April 2014 the Daughters of Charity (founded by St Vincent de Paul) have taken over the work of St Stephen's

 , a small church without a priest on a housing estate with its Neighbourhood Centre, where two of our CJ Sisters have been engaged in religious, educational and social activities for 17 years.